What you’re teaching your children on being empowered about money

 The greatest gifts you can give your children are

-of responsibility and the wings of independence.
+the roots of responsibility and the wings of independence.

 ~ Denis Waitley (author & speaker)